What percent of health insurance is paid by employers?

 Takeaways from this blog post:

-• Employers can control group health insurance costs by changing contribution strategies or health plan features.
-They can also offer alternative health benefit options, like health reimbursement arrangements (HRAs) and health stipends, to keep premium costs low.
+- Employers can also offer alternative health benefit options, like health reimbursement arrangements (HRAs) and health stipends, to keep premium costs low for employees.

 How much does group health insurance cost?